aws-samples/aws-security-hub-workshop/docs/03-remediation-and-response.md

     !!! info "After the green bar has confirmed the execution of the custom check, we need to manually initiate a re-evaluation in Config in order to resolve the finding in Security Hub."

-13. Click the three vertical dots to expand associated links to Config.
+13. Click the three vertical dots in the **Investigate** column to expand associated links to Config.

-14. Click the link for **Config Rule**.
+14. Click the link for **Config Rule** which will open a new tab showing the details for the config rule related to the CIS check.

     ![remediation](./images/03-remediation-cis28-rule.png)

-15. Click **Re-evaluate** at the top of the page.
+15. In the Config Rule screen click the **Actions** drop down and then choose **Re-evaluate**.
+This will cause the config rule to re-run and publish updated details on compliant and noncompliant resources.

-16. Click the browser tab to return to the filtered findings for CIS 2.8 and refresh your browser.
+16. Click the Security Hub browser tab to return to the filtered findings for CIS 2.8 and refresh your browser.
 The findings should now have a status of PASSED.

     ![remediation](./images/03-remediation-cis28-passed.png)